KMahoney/kmahoney.github.io/_posts/2020-03-20-your-database-as-an-api.md

 contain and encapsulate complexity, just like you would with your code.

+The mess you see is often the result of treating your database as a dumb store of data, with the organisation only done at the code level.
+However, I would argue...

 ## Your Database IS an API

 In web development the term 'API' has become practically synonymous